Unleash/unleash/README.md

 Unleash started on http://localhost:4242
 ```

-You can also require Unleash as a lib and expand it with more options.
+You can also require Unleash as a lib (recommended) and expand it with more options.
 Read more about this feature in the [getting started guide](./docs/getting-started.md).

+### Securing Unleash
+Unleash also have extension points where you can integrate Unleash with your authentication provider (OAuth 2.0).
+Read more about [securing unleash](./docs/securing-unleash.md).

 ## Run with docker
 We have made a separate project which runs unleash inside docker.
 Please see [unleash-docker](https://github.com/Unleash/unleash-docker)